Skip to main content

 Morning glories are planted in late spring or early summer when the soil is 64 degrees Fahrenheit or above.
 It’s important to plant them after all chance of frost has passed.
 Morning glories are sensitive to cold, and their thin stems and leaves can be easily damaged by cold wind and frost if left exposed.
 Choosing a sheltered planting spot can help your morning glories survive, especially if you want to grow them as perennials in the northern half of their growing range.

 You can sow the morning glory seeds directly into the soil, planting them only a quarter of an inch deep and roughly 6 inches apart.
 However, you can increase your odds of a successful planting by scoring and soaking the seeds.
 Gently scratch the outer coating of the seed and soak it in clean water for a day before planting.
-The direct contact with water helps to jump-start root production.
+Direct contact with water helps to jump-start root production.

 Purple morning glories climbing a large fence